Solar Panel Installation Cost

 If I were to have an electric boiler installed, how many solar panels might I need to power it all year round to meeting my home's heating needs?

-"For a 25 Kw boiler you would require at least 20 3Kw solar panels a battery bank and a large inverter"
+"For a 25 kW boiler you would require at least 20 3kW solar panels a battery bank and a large inverter"

-Solar Panel Prices
+Solar Panel Installation Prices

-So, how much are solar panels?
-They aren't particularly cheap, but they are certainly worth it.
 In this section, we’ll outline the price of solar panels and ensure they are easy to digest by placing them in table form.

-Job Description Duration Solar Panel Price Labour Price
+Type of Solar Panel Duration Solar Panel Price Labour Price

 Polycrystalline 1kW 2 – 3 days £2000 - £2500 £400 - £500